RobisonTorres/Learn_Python/README.md

-# w3school
+# Learn_Python
-This projetct contains all the lessons I had in python
+This repoitory contains all the lessons I had in python